rohan2794/lvm-localpv-local/docs/storageclasses.md

      - node-2
 ```

-At the same time, you must set env variables in the LVM-LocalPV CSI driver daemon sets (openebs-lvm-node) so that it can pick the node label as the supported topology.
+At the same time, you must set env variables in the LocalPV-LVM CSI driver daemon sets (openebs-lvm-localpv-node) so that it can pick the node label as the supported topology.
 It add "openebs.io/nodename" as default topology key.
 If the key doesn't exist in the node labels when the CSI LVM driver register, the key will not add to the topologyKeys.
 Set more than one keys separated by commas.

 ```yaml
 env: